Sampling Process in Garment Industry

 Types of Sampling Plans for QC Inspections

-The main purpose of inspection is to know about the lot of garments to be granted or rejected.
-How many sample would be collected from a lot will be the aim of sampling plan.
+The main purpose of the inspection is to know about the lot of garments to be granted or rejected.
+How many samples would be collected from a lot will be the aim of the sampling plan?
 Also informed that, if more sample would be inspected needs more time and cost.
-This article has shown various types of sampling method which are vastly followed during inspection in readymade garments industry.
+This article has shown various types of sampling method which are vastly followed during an inspection in the readymade garments industry.

 Various Methods of Inspection Systems for Apparels: